turboMaCk/pytriarchy/README.md

 # Pytriarchy

-Pytriarchy demonstrates how to dynamic nature of the python3 language to deny access to certain functions to given module.
+Pytriarchy demonstrates how to leverage dynamic nature of the python3 language to deny access to certain functions to given module.
 Because girls can't be astronauts.

 This code is dedicated to [Valentina Tereshkova](https://en.wikipedia.org/wiki/Valentina_Tereshkova)